AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 - At the moment in pd you get "unsynced" objects and must make these connections manually
 - Miller suggesting making all outputs signal outputs, which would work but isn't nice and is wasteful
 - My next step is to try to understand d_ugen.c to understand how the dsp graph is built and if there is a better way
+- Having looked at this there doesn't appear to be any way other than using signal IO for everything so I've started that [REVIEW]

 - Subpatches - my understanding is that pd processes the audio in subpatchers in one go (Max does not) which makes ordering an issue (as above)
 - At the moment you can't connect framelib objects between different subpatchers